Theatre Program Director

 A, B & C):

-This semester the theatre arts department will present Measure for Measure by William Shakespeare (performances March 21-30, 2014) and the 11th Annual New Play Festival (performances May 16 & 17, 2014).
-These laboratory courses provide an opportunity for students to work backstage in a variety of capacities on these productions.
-For more information about these shows, contact Reid Edelman at 468-3172.
+This semester the theatre arts department will present Eurydice by Sarah Ruhl (performances November 7-16, 2014).
+These laboratory courses provide an opportunity for students to work either as performers or crew in a variety of capacities on these productions.
+For more information about Eurydice, contact Reid Edelman at 468-3172.

 Meets Mondays & Wednesdays 2-2:50 PM .
 The art of singing with special emphasis on musical theatre performance and characterization through music.

 Contemporary Dance (THE 230 A, B, C & D):

 Meets Tuesdays & Thursdays 2-3:50 PM .
 This course will provide training in a variety of contemporary dance techniques that will increase boy awareness, strength, flexibility, control and coordination.
 Taught by Eryn Schon-Brunner.